afriday11/fridayyy.dev/src/pages/dev/ctx-game-engine.md

 ## Motivation

 JavaScript is the ultimate prototyping language.
-It's forgiving, malleable and has good developer ergonomics.
+It's forgiving, malleable, and has good developer ergonomics.
-In contrast Unity is bloated and slow to use in comparison, yet has far superior tooling for making more complex graphical games.
+In contrast, Unity is bloated and slow to use in comparison, yet has far superior tooling for making more complex graphical games.

-I wanted to merge the best of both and bring the editor experience of Unity to the web, while still maintaining a simple web-first approach to rendering using the native canvas2D API.
+I wanted to merge the best of both and bring the editor experience of Unity to the web, while still maintaining a simple web-first approach to rendering using the native Canvas2D API.

 ## Key Features

-- **Canvas2d Rendering**
+- **Canvas2D Rendering**
   leverages the browser's native Canvas2D rendering API.

 - **Camera System**
-  First-class camera system with automatic Hierarchical Transforms via the scene graph
+  First-class camera system with automatic hierarchical transforms via the scene graph

 - **Behavior Component System**
   Unity-like component system for composable game object behaviors

 - **Automatic Inspectors**
-  Automatically inspect and serialize behavior fields with type-safe reflection using javascript Decorators
+  Automatically inspect and serialize behavior fields with type-safe reflection using JavaScript decorators

 - **Custom Inspectors**
   Supports custom inspectors via React components returned by a behavior